 Students are asked to provide documentation of their disability.
-To qualify for services, students must provide appropriate documentation of a disability from a qualified health services provider (i.e. physician, licensed psychologist).
-[Documentation](#) should include a diagnosis, an explanation of the disability's effect in an academic setting, and recommendations regarding accommodations.
+To qualify for services, students must provide appropriate documentation of a disability from a qualified health services provider (i.e. physician, physician assistant, nurse practitioner, licensed psychologist, licensed professional counselor, licensed clinical social worker, licensed marriage and family counselor).
+Documentation should include a diagnosis, an explanation of the disability's effect in an academic setting, and recommendations regarding accommodations.
 If the initial documentation is incomplete or inadequate to determine the extent of the disability, the University has the discretion to require additional documentation.
 The cost of obtaining documentation is the responsibility of the student.
+This documentation only needs to be submitted one time, unless the diagnosis changes and new/alternative accommodations are needed.